 Nutrient content: Juicing garlic has great health promoting properties and makes it easier for the body to assimilate the many powerful nutrients present.
-Garlic contains natural antibiotics, is anti-fungal, anti-viral and protects against bacterial infections.
+Garlic contains natural antibiotics, is anti-fungal, and anti-viral.

-Ginger adds a pleasant, warm taste to most juice recipes.
-We add ginger to most of our recipes.
-The more ginger, the hotter the taste so be careful.
+Ginger adds a pleasant, warm taste to many juice recipes.
+The more ginger, the hotter the taste.
 When using organic ginger, juice also the peel as it contains many nutrients.
 Try the great ginger shot.

-Nutrient content: Powerful phenols, antioxidants like 6-gingerol that can prevent, or even kill cells in tumors, is anti-inflammatory.
-Promote good digestion, can lower cholesterol and strengthen the immune system.
+Nutrient content: Powerful phenols and antioxidants like 6-gingerol that is anti-inflammatory.
+Promotes digestion and strengthen the immune system.

 Has become very popular and for good reason.
 Like its cousin broccoli, kale contains a high concentration of nutrients.
 Some believe kale is closely related to wild cabbage.
 There are several kinds of kale, both green and purple.
 The taste is mild, even if you use a lot in the juice.